country_code

 If you did not modify output_dir, in linux, the data will be in HOME/omni.replicator_out/_output or in the folder your python script is in.
 If you have any errors due to permissions modify the output folder in the script.

-After running that script in a minute or so you will have the images with annotations.
-Any example run headlessly will have a long initial start up time as it is launching the Omniverse Application in the background.
+A minute or so after running the script, you will have the images with annotations.
+Any example run headlessly may have a long initial start up time as it is launching the application in the background.
 The generation of samples itself should be quick.